D-ICE/poem/docs/specifications/documentation/rules_v1.rst

     * Units values set in ``unit`` attribute for Dimension and PolarTable **MUST** comply with d-units library recognized units

-.. .. _rule_v1_r6:
-..
-..
-RULE V1/R6
-.. ----------
-..
-..
-Valid units
-..     * Units values set in ``unit`` attribute for Dimension and PolarTable **MUST** comply with d-units library recognized units
-..

-.. .. _rule_v1_r6:
-..
-..
-RULE V1/R6
-.. ----------
-..
-..
-Common Dimension dependency for PolarTables in a Polar
-..     * Every of the PolarTable owned by a specific Polar **MUST** have the same Dimension dependency (i.e. same DimensionSet
-..       in POEM Data Model), with the exact same order

 .. _rule_v1_r6: